joychandrauday/BlogChronicle-backend/README.md

 - 📧 **Order Processing**: Handles customer orders with validation and stock updates.
 - 📊 **Scalable Architecture**: Built for extensibility with modular design.
 - 🔐 **Secure Configuration**: Environment variables ensure sensitive data protection.
+- 🔐 **Secure Dataflaw**: The JWT authenticatiotion makes sure about data security.
 - 📂 **Built-in Timestamps**: Automatically track data creation and updates.
 - 🚀 **Ready for Deployment**: Preconfigured for Vercel or other deployment platforms.